BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 According to Baudrillard reality is a simulation echoing Kant, who does not grant us the access to the thing in itself, and of course Nietzsche who tells us that there are only constructed values.
 Simualation is nothing bad or something to fear.
 It was always already there but the simulacrum (e.g. cave paintings, images) changed towards its own gravity towards its own perfection.
-What Baudriallard feared is a world akin to the movie *Minority Report*.
+What Baudrillard feared is a world akin to the movie *Minority Report*.
 A world without reversability where everything is already decided in advance and there is no more place for ambiguity.
 The perfect simulation gets rid of illusions and imaginations; it is too real; it is *hyperreal*;
-Therefore, Baudriallard does not fear the loss of reality but an exzess of it which would lead to the destruction of illusions and imaginations like the technical perfection of sex, i.e., pornography leads to the removal of all the wonderful illusions.
+Therefore, Baudrillard does not fear the loss of reality but an exzess of it which would lead to the destruction of illusions and imaginations like the technical perfection of sex, i.e., pornography leads to the removal of all the wonderful illusions.
 Like the main character in *Jon Don* imagines pornographic content during sex because it is a perfect simulation; it is obscene.

 >Reality and simulation aren't opposed to one another.
 There are two sides of the same coin. -- Jean Baudrillard {% cite baudrillard:2008 %}